“Good evening,” it lowed and sat back heavily on its haunches, “I am the main Dish of the Day. May I interest you in parts of my body?”

 Artificially growing such pieces of meat is not a new idea.
 As early as 1931, Winston Churchill wrote, “Fifty years hence … we shall escape the absurdity of growing a whole chicken in order to eat the breast or wing, by growing these parts separately under a suitable medium.”
 Churchill misjudged the time it would take, but researchers and companies around the world are now trying to make his vision a reality.
 In Israel, the Modern Agriculture Foundation, founded in 2014, and comprised mainly of vegetarians and vegans, promotes research aimed at creating cultured poultry.
-Chicken was decided on because of its popularity both in Israel and in many other countries.
+Chicken was chosen because of its popularity both in Israel and in many other countries.

-In January 2015, the organization initiated a feasibility study under the direction of Professor Amit Geffen of the Department of Biomedical Engineering at Tel Aviv University.
+In January 2015, the organization initiated a feasibility study under the direction of Prof. Amit Geffen of the Department of Biomedical Engineering at Tel Aviv University.
 The aim of the study was to examine the obstacles and solutions to making a chicken breast.
 The tests were expected to end at the beginning of the year, but when I asked Geffen about the project, he replied that he was no longer involved.

 Is it possible to grow chicken meat without killing the birds themselves?
-Chickens Freedom | Science Photo Library
+Freedom chickens | Science Photo Library

 Artificial chicken breast

 In order to grow the chicken, Nahmias and his colleagues at SuperMeat intend to take small samples of tissue from different chickens (to preserve genetic diversity) and isolate mesenchymal cells.
 According to Nahmias, these cells do not need serum to grow and can differentiate into both muscle and fat cells.
-And unlike the satellite cells used by Post, which needs to be replenished from time to time, Nahmias' cells are everlasting and can be a constant source of new cells.
+And unlike the satellite cells used by Post, which needs to be replenished from time to time, Nahmias’ cells are everlasting and can be a constant source of new cells.
 In other words, after successfully isolating samples from a chicken, which can be released unharmed, no additional samples are needed.
-In fact, if SuperMeat successfully grows artificial chicken pieces, chickens will no longer be needed for meat.
+In fact, if SuperMeat successfully grows artificial chicken meat, chickens will no longer be needed for meat.

-According to SuperMeat's vision, some of the cells produced from the chickens will be grown in a special machine called a bioreactor, which mimics some of the natural conditions required for the development of muscle tissue in live poultry, such as exposure to certain hormones.
+According to SuperMeat's vision, some of the cells produced from the chickens will be grown in a special system called a bioreactor, which mimics some of the natural conditions required for the development of muscle tissue in live poultry, such as exposure to certain hormones.
 Under these conditions, the cells get organized into small muscle tissue at a length of a few millimeters, which will be packed in capsules and sent to the company's customers.
 The customers will put the capsules in a machine that the company will develop, where growth powder and water will be added, and the small muscle tissue will continue to develop into a large chicken section.
-Nahmias predicts that the process of growing a kilogram of chicken meat in such a machine will take around 20 days and cost no more than five dollars.
+Nahmias predicts that the process of growing a kilogram of chicken meat in such a system will take around 20 days and cost no more than five dollars.